Quasi-equilibrium in glassy dynamics: a liquid theory approach

-The phenomenology displayed by the above dynamical equation is similar to the one of conventional MCT and its solution can be identified with the scaling function determining the correlation function within the temperature-time superposition principle.
-The equation is invariant under time rescaling $t\to A t$ for positive $A$, and the condition for existence of a decaying solution is that the operator $\frac{\de F_q[h]}{\de h(k)}$ has a zero mode ${\cal K}_0(q)$ which has been computed in \cite{FJPUZ12, FJPUZ12Long}.
-By analyzing the structure of the equation one can derive an analytic expression for the MCT exponent parameter \beq \l=\frac{\int \de^D x {\cal K}_0^3(x)/(1+h(x))^2}{2\r\int \frac{\de^D q}{(2\pi)^D}{\cal K}_0^3(q)[1-\r\Delta c(q)]^3}\,. \eeq In \cite{FJPUZ12, FJPUZ12Long} this exponent parameter has been computed using a completely different static approach.
-Here we want to stress that our result can be obtained using a full dynamical description.
-The $\alpha$ relaxation time $\tau_\alpha$ can also be extracted from the equation, through standard MCT analysis and one find $\tau_\alpha \sim |T-T_d|^{-\gamma}$ with $\gamma=\frac{1}{2a}+\frac{1}{2b}$.
+Together with (\ref{diagonalOZ}) we obtain that the quantities $\Delta h(q;s,s)\equiv \Delta h(q)$ and $\Delta c(q;s,s)\equiv \Delta c(q)$ are $s$ independent.
+The dynamical equations (\ref{correlation}-\ref{hR2}) provide a complete set of equations that can be solved in time.
+They are reparametrization invariant \cite{CK93, Cu03}: knowing a solution $h(q;s,u)$, $R_h(q;s,u)$, a whole family is obtained by putting $h'(q,s,u)=h(q,f(s),f(u))$ and $R_h'(q,s,u)=\frac{\de f(u)}{\de u}R_h(q;f(s),f(u))$ (and the analogous expressions for $c$ and $R_c$) provided that $f(x)$ is an increasing function with $f(0)=0$.
+Now we want to study the equilibrium dynamics. {For $T\to T_d^+$ a nontrivial solution emerges that satisfies equilibrium, (\ref{hR}) becomes TTI and trough FDT (\ref{hR2}) reduces to the derivative of (\ref{hR})} The phenomenology displayed by the resulting equation is similar to the one of conventional MCT and its solution can be identified with the scaling function determining the correlation function within the temperature-time superposition principle \cite{Go09}.
+Equation (\ref{OZ-TTI}) is invariant under time rescaling $t\to A t$ for positive $A$, and the condition for the existence of a decaying solution is that the operator $\frac{\de F_q[h]}{\de h(k)}$ has a zero mode ${\cal K}_0(q)$.
+By using this fact we can derive an analytic expression for the MCT exponent parameter \footnote{The detailed derivation will be given elsewhere.} \beq \l=\frac{\int \de^D x {\cal K}_0^3(x)/(1+h(x))^2}{2\r\int \frac{\de^D q}{(2\pi)^D}{\cal K}_0^3(q)[1-\r\Delta c(q)]^3}\,. \eeq Remarkably, this expression coincides with the one computed in \cite{FJPUZ12, FJPUZ12Long} using a the static HNC approach.
+Below the dynamical glass transition, the dynamical equations (\ref{correlation}) and (\ref{response}) under the assumption of a high temperature initial condition and loss of memory of the initial condition $h(q;s,0)=c(q;s,0)=0$ admit a solution that describes an aging regime.
+The resulting equations could be solved in principle using the modified FDT relation $R_h(q;t,s)=X\beta \partial h(q;t,s)/\partial s$ \cite{CK93}.
+The combination $T/X$ is interpreted as an effective temperature \cite{CKP97}, and $X$ is independent of $q$.
+As in \cite{CK93}, the FDT ratio $X\in [0,1]$ is fixed by the requirement that the equation for the response function in the limit $u\to s$ admits a non vanishing solution.
+This is only possible in presence of a zero mode and it turns out that this is equivalent to the marginal stability condition in spin glass dynamics \cite{CK93}.
+The actual computation of X as a function of the control parameters turns out to be numerically quite invoved and we leave it for future works.